vjs3/awesome-podcast-episodes/README.md

 - [GraphQL?
 Here is what you need to know!](https://syntax.fm/show/027/graphql-here-is-what-you-need-to-know) - What is GraphQL?
 Differences from REST, Relay, Apollo, and other core concepts of GraphQL.
 - [TypeScript with Anders Hejlsberg (Author of TypeScript)](https://devchat.tv/js-jabber/209-jsj-typescript-with-anders-hejlsberg/) - Anders talks about what is typescript, reason for creating it and challenges of creating a programming language.
 - [Whats the deal with npm, yarn and lock files?](https://syntax.fm/show/061/hasty-treat-whats-the-deal-with-npm-yarn-and-lock-files) - Short but informative epsiode about what is npm, yarn, their differences, lock files and how they work in developing applications.
+- [Web Performance](https://frontendhappyhour.com/episodes/web-performance-chugging-our-drinks-down-fast/) - Importance of web performance, its impact on business, measures to increase web performace.

 ## Data Structures/Algorithms